 All pupils belong to one of four houses: Northgate (red), Southgate (blue), Eastgate (green) and Westgate (yellow).
 All pupils collect house team points.
 They are collected by each individual for positive behaviour and are logged on ClassDojo.
 Pupils are given a certificate for achieving 50, 100 and 200 points.
 Each individual's points also contribute to the team as a whole.
 House team points are counted at the end of each week and a running total is displayed in the hall.
-During Friday's Celebration assembly, the running totals are announced.
 At the end of each term, the team with the most house team points are rewarded with an extra playtime/activity.